Theories and reviews of theories

 Classical theories of social change

 Haferkamp, Hans, and Neil J. Smelser, editors Social Change and Modernity.
-Berkeley : University of California Press, 1992. http://ark.cdlib.org/ark:/13030/ft6000078s/ Available free on line from University of California Press Scholarship Editions http://content.cdlib.org/ucpress/ See our other page for further listings.
+Berkeley : University of California Press, 1992.

-Tanner Lectures http://www.tannerlectures.utah.edu/ has lectures at http://www.tannerlectures.utah.edu/lectures/index.html One lecture is by S.N.
-Eisenstadt, "Cultural Tradition, Historical Experience, and Social Change: The Limits of Convergence."
+Tanner Lectures http://www.tannerlectures.utah.edu/ One lecture is by S.N.
+Eisenstadt, 1988, "Cultural Tradition, Historical Experience, and Social Change: The Limits of Convergence."
 This lecture is about "the nature of the relations between, on the one hand, the values, the basic premises, and the traditions of civilizations and, on the other hand, some central aspects of their social and cultural dynamics."
 This topic is "closely related to the challenge of understanding many aspects of the contemporary scene, and especially to whether we are witnessing the development of one world-wide civilization." (quotes from the paper)

 CULTURE CHANGE: An Introduction to the Processes and Consequences of Culture Change http://anthro.palomar.edu/change/ brief reviews of the process of cultural change, acculturation, and global change.

-Social Structural Change http://www.beyondintractability.org/essay/social_structural_changes/ from Beyond Intractability.org,Overview of social change.
+Social Structural Change http://www.beyondintractability.org/bi-essay/social-structural-changes from Beyond Intractability.org,Overview of social change.
+2003

 Theories and approaches to development, globalization, economic growth, political change